ami-iit/github-labels/README.md

 **NOTE**:

+* If the above command gives `/usr/bin/env: node: No such file or directory` error run the following command.
+This is to create a symlink to the package installed through `npm` package manager

+    `sudo ln -fs /usr/bin/nodejs /usr/local/bin/node`

 * If you are following this method the new labels are created alongside the existing labels.

 * If some of the labels in the `.json` file are already used in your new repo, the above command will throw `Unknown label: failed (Validation Failed)` error for all the conflicting labels.
 Do not worry about it, the rest of the labels will be copied correctly.
 Please double check this!